DavidKai1999/Stats-170-project/README.md

 - **Topic Modeling.ipynb**

   We loaded the Fact Check dataset and the Reddit Comment dataset from local PostgreSQL server and combined their news in this file.
 Then, we embedded these news contexts and running an LDA model to do topic modeling.
 We assigned the news into 15 models and did some visualization.
+The topic modeling result was also stored in the local PostgreSQL server.

 ### Main Directory
 - **setup.sql**